Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique file contains a script that sort and display just the words that appears once in the input 14-findthatword displays lines containing the pattern "root" from the file /etc/passwd 15-countthatword counts the number of lines that contains the word "bin" in /etc/passwd file
+13-unique file contains a script that sort and display just the words that appears once in the input 14-findthatword displays lines containing the pattern "root" from the file /etc/passwd 15-countthatword counts the number of lines that contains the word "bin" in /etc/passwd file 16-whatsnext file displays the lines containing the word "root" and 3 lines after